 Do we have to choose between these two models?
 Three bodies of knowledge suggest we do not.
 Firstly, there is a global movement backed by the UN to increase responsible use of corporate assets .
 Secondly, the UN’s International Year of Co-operatives highlighted the global growth of the social economy .
 Particularly important is the way that the internet has reduced the costs associated with co-operative working.
 The upsides of co-operation (intellectual exchange and collaborative decision-making) no longer come with the downsides of democracy (hefty co-ordination costs) .
 Lastly, more enterprises identify themselves as social, deploying business models that improve human well-being through innovative trading strategies .

 Creating non-shareholding companies enables the wealthier sections of society to address some symptoms of poverty and exclusion that private enterprises create, but it cannot address the root causes because it changes neither the ownership structure nor governance processes that creates and sustains them.
 Traditional private / non-profit models continue to institutionalise a division between producers and consumers on the one hand, and entrepreneurs and (social) investors on the other.
-For this reason, Level 1 of the FairShares Model asks important questions about representation in ownership, governance and management.
+For this reason, the initial stage of FairShares development is to ask important questions about representation in ownership, governance and management.

 This represents a new approach to valuing investments.
 When there are surpluses (profits), not only do the providers of financial capital get a return, but also the contributors of other types of capital.
-In a FairShares Company, half the capital gain is issued to Labour and User Shareholders as new Investor Shares, while the other half increases the value of existing Investor Shares.
-In a FairShares Co-operative, surpluses can be allocated to restricted funds controlled by Labour and User member-owners, who then use their chosen approach to direct democracy to allocate surpluses to social investment projects.
+In a FairShares company, for example, half the capital gain is issued to Labour and User Shareholders as new Investor Shares, while the other half increases the value of existing Investor Shares.
+In a FairShares co-operative, surpluses can be allocated to restricted funds controlled by Labour and User member-owners, who then use their chosen approach to direct democracy to allocate surpluses to social investment projects.

 None of this means that the conventional mechanism for allocating shares to external financial investors has to stop.
-In a FairShares Company / Co-operative, Investor Shares can be issued to external investors if debt finance is hard to secure.
+In a FairShares company / co-operative, Investor Shares can be issued to external investors if debt finance is hard to secure.
 But, even with this, at least 70% of the wealth accumulated will find its way into the hands (and bank balances) of producers and consumers.
 It enriches the ‘bottom’ 90% as much as the ‘top’ 10%.
-And if this is not sufficient, FairShares Articles of Association (at Level 3) includes community dividends that act as an asset lock for philanthropic capital if the enterprise is dissolved.
+And if this is not sufficient, FairShares Articles of Association also include community dividends that act as an asset lock for philanthropic capital if the enterprise is ever dissolved.

 The Articles of Association provided by the FairShares Association are not the only model rules that support FairShares brand principles .
 But they do represent an ambitious attempt to bring together the most enduring developments in multi‑stakeholder ownership, governance and management so that we change the way investments are recognised and valued .
 The FairShares Model offers a system for ensuring that capital is allocated to different types of contribution so that wealth and power can be more fairly shared.